Why should you think about how people will remember you?

 Here are 5 ways to be remembered fondly by those around you

 “Life is short” sounds a little cliche, but it is true.

 Life guarantees none of us a certain amount of time on this planet.

 There isn’t a free trial of Netflix we can cancel, the opportunities for a redo are few, and our relationships matter.

 Below are five key areas you can devote energy to that will go a long way in how people remember you.

-People will remember how you treat them, so it is a good idea to be aware of the impression you leave people with.
-In order to live a life that people remember, you might have to be here for a few years, so make your health a priority.
+People will remember how you treat them, so it is good to be aware of the impression you leave people with.

 Pay attention to other people’s feelings

 While we are not responsible for how others choose to feel, we are responsible for our behavior.

 Worrying about how other people feel can cause anxiety.